Siege of Algeciras (1309–1310): Aftermath

 In January 1310, Ferdinand IV began negotiations with the Kingdom of Granada.
 An accord was reached stipulating that Ferdinand IV would receive the border towns of Quesada, Quadros, Belmar and a payment of 5,000 golden pistoles in return for lifting the siege.
-After the signing of this peace treaty, Diego Lopez V de Haro died in camp at Algeciras and Maria II Diaz de Haro, wife of the infante John of Castile, took possession of the Lordship of Biscay.
+After the signing of this peace treaty, Diego Lopez V de Haro died in camp at Algeciras and his niece María Díaz I de Haro, wife of the infante John of Castile, took possession of the Lordship of Biscay.

 Almost simultaneously with the Castilian defeat at Algeciras, James II of Aragon ordered a lifting of the unsuccessful siege of Almeria by the Kingdom of Aragon.

 The campaign of 1309–10 was successful for Ferdinand IV, even though he did not conquer Algeciras, as the city of Gibraltar was incorporated into Castile.